Madhuril-Bhaskar/Real-time-Parking-Detection-and-Reservation/README.md

 ## Contributions

 Contributions are welcome!
+If you'd like to contribute, please follow these steps:

+- Fork the repository.
+- Create a new branch (git checkout -b feature/YourFeatureName).
+- Commit your changes (git commit -m 'Add some feature').
+- Push to the branch (git push origin feature/YourFeatureName).
-Please fork the repository and create a pull request.
+- Open a pull request.

 ## License